What Makes us different

-- ARTISTRY: Over twenty five hundred gigs under his belt as a working bassist
+- ARTISTRY: More than 2,500 gigs as a working bassist

 The Spot On Sound Difference

-For John Veit, founding SpotOnSound, LLC (dba Spot On Sound Productions) in 2013 wasn’t just an opportunity to launch a new phase in his career, but a chance to combine the skills he’d developed in dramatically different settings over his professional life.
-He places an emphasis on artistry; a product of Veit’s experience as a professional bass player with roughly 3000 gigs to his credit.
-Over time, he’s also brought his engineering background to bear on a career in technical support/sales at companies handling high end IT integrations throughout Europe, Asia and United States in the financial, commercial and health care sectors.
-Eventually, he took a management position running an IT organization focused primarily on the financial sector, but decided to make a change that would allow him to draw on his experiences as an artist, his passion for music and his twenty-plus years in engineering, IT and project management, in equal measure.
+For John Veit, founding SpotOnSound, LLC (dba Spot On Sound Productions) in 2013 wasn’t just an opportunity to launch a new phase in his career, but a chance to combine the skills he’d developed in dramatically different settings throughout his professional life.
+He places an emphasis on artistry — a product of Veit’s experience as a professional bass player with nearly 3000 gigs to his credit.
+Over time, he’s also brought his engineering background to bear in a career in technical support and sales at companies handling high end IT integrations throughout Europe, Asia, and the United States in the financial, commercial, and health care sectors.
+Eventually, he took a management position running an IT organization focused primarily on the financial sector, but decided to make a change that would allow him to draw on his experiences as an artist, his passion for music, and his twenty-plus years in engineering, IT, and project management in equal measure.

-That’s reflected in his approach to their business.
-“When I talk to clients, I don’t talk about the equipment or the technology,” Veit says.
+Working towards perfection is reflected in his approach to Spot On Sound.
+“When I talk to clients, I don’t talk about the equipment or the technology,” Veit said.
 “I talk about providing a solution to a problem and allow them to focus purely on their vision while we help out with not only production, but logistics.”
-To that end, he goes beyond providing technology and gets involved in every aspect of the event to ensure the client’s vision is realized on budget, and even – if necessary – aids in finding sponsors for an event in order to provide clients with an experience they may not be able to afford on their own.
+To that end, Veit goes beyond providing technology by getting involved in every aspect of the event to ensure the client’s vision is realized on-budge.
+He, when necessary, works to find sponsors for an event in order to provide clients with an experience they may not be able to afford on their own.

-His initial goal was to create a full-service, live sound reinforcement, lighting, video, staging and backline provider for what he determined to be an underserved market – 200 to 2,000+ capacity venues and events in the Denver region – and offer clients a compelling value proposition.
+With his initial goal being to create a full-service, live sound reinforcement, lighting, video, staging, and backline provider for what he determined to be an underserved market (200 to 2,000+ capacity venues and events in the Denver region), Veit wanted to give his clients a compelling value proposition.
 That prompted interest from not only his target market, but with far larger venues and events, some of which attracted between 15,000 and 20,000 people.
-“My business model, however, didn’t involve investing a million dollars in capital in equipment and then having to refresh that again in 5 years,” he adds.
+“My business model, however, didn’t involve investing a million dollars in capital in equipment and then having to refresh that again in five years,” he said.

-Instead, Spot On Sound partners with other regional providers when additional infrastructure and gear is required, and ultimately formalized some of those relationships in 2014; creating Talent Production and Logistics (TPL) – a talent acquisition, production management/event planning company and a partnership between Spot On Sound, Marquee Event Solutions and Pat Emerine Productions.
+Instead, Spot On Sound partners with other regional providers when additional infrastructure and gear is required.
+Ultimately, the company formalized some of those relationships in 2014, creating Talent Production and Logistics (TPL), a talent acquisition, production management, and event planning company, and a partnership between Spot On Sound, Marquee Event Solutions, and Pat Emerine Productions.

-While the Veit’s business model has evolved substantially since they started out, long term they hope to make an impact on a national level and partner with other providers in other markets to do so.
-That said, Veit insists: “I got into this because of the artistic side.
-I do want to keep a component where I’m mixing the smaller, 1,200 to 1,500-capacity gigs because that’s where I get my joy.
-If you’ve got a great act and venue, it doesn’t matter if they’re only playing for 200 people.
+While Veit’s business model has evolved substantially since Spot On Sound began, the company hopes to make an impact on a national level by partnering with other providers in other markets.
+“I got into this because of the artistic side.
+I want to keep mixing the smaller 1,200 to 1,500-capacity gigs because that’s where I get my joy.
+If they’ve got a great act and venue, it doesn’t matter if they’re only playing for 200 people.
 If everything’s clicking and everybody’s in the groove, it makes everything else go away.”